Working hard and taking risks are what entrepreneurship is all about. Competitions are a great way to practice these important skills.

 The Panasci competition was created by the UB School of Management and the UB Technology Transfer office.
 Funded with a $1 million endowment from the late Henry A. Panasci Jr., the program brings UB students together to maximize their potential and create viable businesses in Western New York.

-Participants will gain unique and invaluable professional development experience.
+Participants gain unique and invaluable professional development experience.
 Competition winners are awarded monetary prizes up to $1,000.

 Annually, for one week in November, Global Entrepreneurship Week inspires people to explore their potential as self-starters and innovators through local, national and global activities.
 In Western New York, activities ranging from large-scale competitions and events to intimate networking gatherings empower local entrepreneurs to network, connect with one another and advance their ideas.